ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

    **The screen was red, no audio.
 To denote work time, there was either text for the "current task" or "Time to work!" on screen.**
 2. Was there any **feedback** on your progress?
 (E.g. bar at top of screen, percentage, time left). <br/>
     **Didn't notice it initially but there was a progress bar and the clock went backwards from the initial time so you could see the minutes/seconds remaining.**
 3. Was a clock the main feature?
 If so, please describe it (e.g. analog).
-If not, what was the main featue?
+If not, what was the main featue? <br/>
+   **Yes, the most prominent (contrast) feature was a digital clock.**
 4. Did the interface distract you?
-(E.g. flashing, bright colors, etc.).
+(E.g. flashing, bright colors, etc.). <br/>
+   **It was very clean but I was concerned about red as the prominent work color.
+Otherwise, nothing leaped out or pulled the focus away.**
 5. Did the interface help you focus?
-(E.g. silence notifications).
+(E.g. silence notifications). <br/>
+   **It was satisying to use and look at.
+However, it didn't do anyting beyond track time, Pomodoros, and set off a sound for transitions.**

 #### Transition
 1. When the app switched from work to break, was there a **color** change?
 Did you like it? <br/>